MuhammadIbneRafiq/DC3/README.md

 5. **Model Checkpointing**: Automatic saving of best models based on the Coral Rank score

 ### Output Structure
-After training, the pipeline creates:
+After training, the pipeline creates a checkpoints folder for the specified cluster and color:
 ```
 checkpoints_{color_name or baseline}_{cluster_number or none}/
 ├── best_overall_model.pth